Limit order – stop loss

 How do you place a limit order?

-1. Register for a personal philoro customer account or log in directly.
+1. Log in to your account: Register for a personal philoro account or log in directly.

-3. You will be redirected and can customize your limit order in terms of order type, expiry time, and unit price according to your preferences.
+3. Set the limit order: You will be redirected to a page where you can customize your limit order (stop loss) according to your preferences regarding order type, expiration time, and unit price.

-4. After placing the limit order, all you have to do is fill in your personal details and confirm the order.
+4. Personal information: After placing the limit order (stop loss), all you need to do is fill in your personal information and confirm the order.

-5. You can view and manage your orders at any time in your customer account.
+5. Active limit order: In your customer account, you can view and manage your orders at any time.

 Example of a limit order – purchase of a Gold Philharmonic 1oz coin

-However, you would like to purchase it at a price of €2,936.
+You would like to purchase the Gold Philharmonic 1 ounce at a price of €2,936.

 You can now place a limit order or stop loss order at €2,936 for a period of 30 days.
 As soon as the price reaches or falls below the specified level within the set time period, the limit order is triggered.